skramm/homog2d/docs/homog2d_manual.md

 - `HOMOG2D_USE_SVG_IMPORT` : enables importing from svg files, requires `Tinyxml2` library, see [SVG import](#svg_import).
 - `HOMOG2D_NOCHECKS`: will disable run-time checking.
 If not defined, incorrect situations will throw a `std::runtime_error`.
-If defined, program will very likely crash.
+If defined, program will very likely crash in case an abnormal situation is encountered.
 - `HOMOG2D_OPTIMIZE_SPEED`: this option may be useful if you intend to to a lot of processing with ellipses, and you favor speed over memory.
 The default behavior for class `Ellipse` is to store only the homogeneous matrix representation (conic form),to minimize memory footprint.
 This drawback is that every time we need to access some parameter (say, center point), a lot of computations are required to get back to the "human-readable" values.